 Hamilton now has 79 poles, 11 more than any other driver.

 His qualifying displays this year at Melbourne, Silverstone, and most recently Spa-Francorchamps were impressive, but this was his one-lap performance of the year, and one that would appear to edge him ever closer to a fifth championship.

-It was such a good performance, it made Toto Wolff go on the team radio to congratulate him, something the German never usually does.
+It was such a good performance, it made Toto Wolff go on the team radio to congratulate him, something the Austrian never usually does.

 “It’s stardust,” Toto Wolff, the Mercedes team principal, said.
 “I can’t explain what happened.
 Lewis is just an exceptional individual, and an exceptional driver.”